From Many Lives to One Calling: The Story Behind Where I Am

 One-on-one advocacy sessions: Personalized support for those ready to explore their own sense-making, from introspection to "outrospection" and back again.

-Why “There For I Am”?
+Why “there for" I Am?
 Because I believe being is not just a fact to prove, but a practice to live.
 “There for” means showing up—for yourself, for others, for our world, even when it’s messy or confusing.
 It means honoring all the ways we exist—thinking, feeling, creating, healing, and sometimes just surviving.
 It means remembering that we’re all in this together, here together, and that your story, your presence, and your experience are of value.

 So, whether you’ve known me as the artist, the healer, the fashion nut, the digital storyteller, or just that person who asks too many questions or talks way too much—I’m glad you’re here.
 Because I'm writing this blog not just to update you, explain where I've been and detail where I'm going, but to let you know that I need help.
 This new project has been somewhat of a one-woman show.
 I feel very much guided and supported by so many people and other forces beyond just myself, but what I'm creating is meant to be something that connects us, as humans.
 And it means the world of me to hear from others, to get advice and feedback from people even if they don't have 'the background' for it or the 'accolades'.
 I value peoples impressions, their visions, and minds.
 And if you're someone who is interested in all with what I'm doing and is curious to contribute or lend an ear, hand, or just a warm heart, I want to formally invite you to reach out.
 You can DM me at @samthereforiam or email me at sam@therefori.am to get in touch.
 Simply let me know that you read this and what you're thinking!
 I look forward to connecting with you and seeing what our perspectives create when they collide!